 Elongated paper poster featuring colour image of three soldiers hiding behind a wall, viewed from behind, pointing rifles through gaps in the bricks across a field to trees in the dista ...Images: 1

 Large World War I Australian recruitment poster, titled 'We Took the Hill.
 Come and Help Us Keep It'.
 Drawing features a wounded soldier with a bloodied head bandage, holding a rifle, a ...Images: 1

-Large World War I Australian recruitment poster, titled 'The Trumpet Calls', featuring an iconic image by artist Norman Lindsay.
-Lindsay pictures a soldier in khaki with a bugle to his ...Images: 1
+Large World War I Australian poster titled 'The Trumpet Calls', featuring an iconic image by artist Norman Lindsay.
+Lindsay pictures a soldier in khaki with a bugle to his mouth, lookin ...Images: 1